becem-gharbi/nuxt-auth/docs/configuration/registration.md

 # Registration

+In oauth case a new user is automatically registered.

-The module facilitates user registration, requiring essential information are:
+In credentials case with email/password, the module provides `register` function that is returned by [`useAuth`](/usage/composables.html#useauth) composable to register a new user requiring essential information are: `name`, `email` and `password`.

-- Name
-- Email
-- Password

 Additionally, it automatically generates a default avatar based on the provided `name`.
-For social login scenarios, the avatar is retrieved from the respective provider whenever accessible.
+For oauth login scenarios, the avatar is retrieved from the respective provider whenever accessible.

 ## Configuration